wp-plugins/dropdown-menu-widget/readme.txt

 1. Dropdown menu settings page

 == Changelog ==

+= 1.2.8 =
+* Fixed "Home" link bug for the template tag.
+Thanks to Jeff.

 = 1.2.7 =
 * Added "include homepage link" for both pages and categories now.
 You can enable/disable this link from the widget options easily.